leenahere/watch-api/README.md

 - user
 - cart

-Considering that the API would be consumed by a *"dumb"* client, the backend holds the stage of a user's cart.
-So instead of creating an endpoint that calculates a total cost of a list of watches the client can access and update the cart's state through the respective endpoints.
+Considering that the API would be consumed by a *"dumb"* client, the backend holds the state of a user's cart.
+So instead of creating an endpoint that calculates a total cost of a list of watches the client can access and update the cart's state through the respective queries/mutations.
 To obtain the total of a user's cart the following query can be used:

 ```graphql
 query {